touraye/ATMInterface/README.md

 ### Create Database

-With this one you can give your Database a desirable name, but will make sense to name your Database the same with your project which **ATM**
+With this one you can give your Database any desirable name, or you can name your Database the same with your project which **ATM**

 Your clone of these project needs some editing for it to be functional.
 First you need change the name of the Database in the **UserDB** class if your have it different and your password which is a most